Building Commitment and Getting Results

 The outcomes of influencing are commitment, compliance, or resistance.

-- Commitment: Leaders with developed influencing skills achieve their goals more effectively.
+- Commitment: Leaders with developed persuasion skills achieve their goals more effectively.
 Influencing then results in commitment, which means voluntary support.
 This goes with a lower need for monitoring, a higher sustained effort over time, a better focus on a shared goal, and improved interpersonal relations.

 3 Influencing Tactics: The Head, The Heart, The Hands